ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-0-introduction.md

 The `transport.Listen` method allows us to pass a callback that gives us access to the caller's `addr` and the incoming data.
 We then decode this data using our `protocol.DecodeMessage` function that we defined earlier.
-The `select` statement is a crucial part of this method - without it, the code would work synchronously and block the entire thread.
+The `select` statement with a `default` case makes the channel send non-blocking:

+- If the channel has space: the message is sent
+- If the channel is full: execution falls through to the `default` case and drops the message

+Without this pattern, the send operation would block until space becomes available in the channel, potentially freezing the transport layer's ability to receive new messages.
-Finally, we send the decoded message to our event loop for processing.
+The decoded message is then sent to the channel, where it will be picked up by the event loop for processing.

-Let's take a closer look at the `eventLoop``, which is the beating heart of our node's message processing system.
+Let's take a closer look at the `eventLoop`, which is the beating heart of our node's message processing system.

 ```go
 func (n *Node) eventLoop() {